The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

   - _bookshop_name: cta/ctaDefault
     title: |
       Trademark <em>Portfolio</em> Management
-    content: >
+    content: >-
-      <p>Do you have an existing trademark portfolio?
-Are you concerned that you
+      <p>Do you have an <strong>existing trademark portfolio</strong>?
+Are you
-      may miss deadlines and risk losing your rights?
+      concerned that you may miss deadlines and risk losing your rights?
 If so, The TradeMark Factory can manage your trademark portfolio for Australian and international trademarks.
 Let us take care of your trademark portfolio so you will never miss a deadline.</p>
     button:
-      title_button: Lorem ipsum
+      title_button: Contact Us
       url: '#'
-      title: Get Started
+      title: <p>Get Started</p>
   - _bookshop_name: cards/twoCols
     title: <p>IP <em>Healthcheck</em></p>
     content: >-